-1.14(b) Economics The course focuses on the way economists think about development.
+^{1.14}(b) Economics The course focuses on the way economists think about development.
 Topics may include key concepts in economics (e.g. opportunity costs, the role of incentives) and applications to developing countries.
-The goal is to provide students with an understanding of economics as a discipline that speaks to other social sciences and that can help explain some of the recurring patterns that we see in developing countries.

-1.15(c) Social Anthropology Topics may include the perspectives of anthropology upon social change, modernity, progress and commonwealth; personhood and well-being;

-social and personal agency; authority and responsibility in the field of productive activity; marriage, kinship, family and gender in theory and practice; technological innovations; development planning and identity struggles.
+The goal is to provide students with an understanding of economics as a discipline that speaks to other social sciences and that can help explain some of the recurring patterns that we see in developing countries. ^{1.15}(c) Social Anthropology Topics may include the perspectives of anthropology upon social change, modernity, progress and commonwealth; personhood and well-being; social and personal agency; authority and responsibility in the field of productive activity; marriage, kinship, family and gender in theory and practice; technological innovations; development planning and identity struggles.

-1.166.3.
+^{1.16}6.3.
 A candidate who fails to pass any of the components of the qualifying test will be permitted to retake/resubmit the failed assessment item(s) before the beginning of the first week of the next academic year.

-1.176.4.
+^{1.17}6.4.
 The qualifying test marks awarded for the written paper in Research Methods, the research design essay, and the two core course essays will also contribute toward the final outcome of the degree.

-6.5.
+^{1.18}6.5.
 Candidates may also be required to attend an oral examination for any assessment.

-1.187.
+^{1.19}7.
 Final year examinations

-1.197.1.
+^{1.20}7.1.
 Every candidate must satisfy the examiners in following components:

-1.20(a) A thesis of not more than 30,000 words on a topic approved by the MPhil Teaching Committee, to which the Graduate Studies Committee delegates this function.
+^{1.21}(a) A thesis of not more than 30,000 words on a topic approved by the MPhil Teaching Committee, to which the Graduate Studies Committee delegates this function.
 The thesis must be on a topic in the general field of development studies.
 The topic of the thesis must be chosen in consultation with and with the approval of the candidate's supervisor.
 If a separate thesis supervisor is required, they must have agreed to undertake the supervision prior to the approval of the topic as specified above.
 It is acceptable for students to use material contained in their Research Design Essay in the final version of the thesis they submit for their MPhil providing (i) it has not been submitted in whole or in part for another degree of the University of Oxford, or a degree of any other university; (ii) the thesis itself is substantially new.
-The thesis must be uploaded to the University approved online assessment platform not later than the Friday of the first week of the Trinity Full Term in the second year of the programme which the examination is to be taken.
+The thesis must be uploaded to the University approved online assessment platform not later than the Friday of the first week of the Trinity Full Term in the second year of the programme.

-1.21(b) Two options courses.
+^{1.22}(b) Two options courses.
 Options courses will be assessed either by a timed written examination in Trinity term or by coursework submission(s) in the second year of study.
-Details of the options papers available, and the submission requirements and timings, for each option will be made available in time for students to select at the start of in Michaelmas term of the second year of the course.
-Candidates must select one option offered by the MPhil in Development Studies and may offer an option course in another relevant masters degrees either in the Department of International Development or in the University, Option courses offered outside the Department of International Development are subject to permission from the relevant Graduate Studies Committee and from the MPhil Teaching Committee.
+Details of the options papers available, and the submission requirements and timings, will be made available for students to select at the start of Michaelmas term of the second year of the course.
+Candidates must select one option offered by the MPhil in Development Studies and may offer an option course in another relevant masters degree either in the Department of International Development are subject to permission from the relevant Graduate Studies Committee and from the MPhil Teaching Committee.
 Applications to do this must be made following the requirements and by the date specified in the Course Handbook.

-1.22All coursework assessments must be submitted using the University approved online submission system.
+^{1.23}All coursework assessments must be submitted using the University approved online submission system.
 Technical information on the requirements for online submissions is provided in the Course Handbook.